kravemir/kravemir.github.io/content/how-to/run-graphical-application-in-container-with-sommelier-wayland-and-xwayland/index.md

 title: Run graphical application in a container
 subtitle: With docker and podman, sommelier, Wayland and XWayland

+keywords:
+  - Wayland
+  - Containers
+  - Docker
+  - Podman
+  - Sommelier

+date: 2025-10-19T12:13:28+02:00

+description: Guide with examples describing how to run Wayland a X applications in containers, using docker and podman.

 intro: Creation of isolated environment in declarative way to run graphical application.
 ---